-Programme C ode :06 B.Sc., Zoology
+Programme Code :06 B.Sc., Zoology

 Skill Based Subject 2- Health Education

-Batch 2023-2024 Hours / Week2 Total Hours 30 Credits 3
+Batch Hours / Total Credits Skill Development

+2024-2025 Week2 Hours 30 3

 - 1. To inculcate knowledge on health education and life styles. - 2.
-To create awareness about the importance of the environment for healthy life. - 3.
+To create awareness about the importance of the environment forhealthy life. - 3.
 To educate students in relation to health education programmes of public importance.

-CO1 Remember the knowledge about the concept of health ıo CO2 Understand the role of Nutrition in Man to K5 СОЗ Apply the knowledge on various environmental pollution and diseases and their impacts on Man K1 Analyse the Prevention and control of communication i¥i CO4 non-communicable diseases.
+CO1 Remember the knowledge about the concept of health 10 CO2 to K5 CO3 Apply the knowledge on various environmental pollution and diseases and their impacts on Man K1 CO4 Analyse the Prevention and control of communicable and non-communicable diseases.
 CO5 Evaluate the Basic Knowledge of health care schemes